Taken on January 5, 2017

 This was early January on our Winter workshop.
 We were making our way down to the glacier tongue at Svinfallsjökull when I spot the colour in the clouds above Kristinatindur.
 Unfortunately, Kristinatindur is the peak that is hidden by clouds above the blue glacier tongue.

-The strong background of Kristinatindur and the thin glacier tongue lose little detail within 24mm at this distance.
+The strong background of Kristinatindur and the thin glacier tongue retain quite a bit of detail with a 24mm at this distance.

 Because of how close I was to the foreground ice (see “Composition”) f/14 was chosen because sharpness is important right through the frame, from the edges of the ice to the scratches on the mountains.
 From memory, my lens was set to f/11 hyperfocal (favouring the background – because the lines are finer in the background).